 Later additions: Burbage (1894), Kingsterndale (1894), Wormhill (1838).

 The population falling within the Union at the 1831 census had been 10,488 with parishes and townships ranging in size from Brough and Shatton (population 78) to Chapel-en-le-Frith itself (3,220).
 The average annual poor-rate expenditure for the period 1835-7 had been £2,344 or 4s.6d. per head of the population.

-The new Chapel-en-le-Frith Union workhouse was erected in around 1840 at a site to the west of Chapel-en-le-Frith, on the north side of the Whaley Bridge road.
-Its location and layout can be seen on the 1919 map below.
+The new Chapel-en-le-Frith Union workhouse was erected in around 1840 at a site to the west of Chapel-en-le-Frith, on the north side of Manchester Road.
+Its location and layout can be seen on the 1898 map below.

-The former workhouse later became The Elms old people's home which was demolished in the early 1980s.
+The former workhouse later became The Elms old people's home which was demolished in 1981.
 No trace of the workhouse buildings remains except for remnants of the site's eastern boundary wall.
 A social services day centre now occupies the site.

 The union established a home for 18 children at Manchester Road, Chapel-en-le-Frith.
 The building later became Cromwell House children's home.
 It is now used as offices.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.

 - Derbyshire Record Office, New Street, Matlock, Derbyshire.
 Few records survive.
 Holdings include: Guardians' minute books (1918-1930); Births (1914-48); Deaths (1914-43); Creed registers (1902-25); etc.

 - Thanks to Ann Laister and Alison Buxton for The Elms pictures.